junxit/us-congress-bills-110/metadata.md

 - 2007-07-25 — Motion to reconsider laid on the table Agreed to without objection.
 - 2007-07-25 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 387 - 26, 2 Present (Roll no. 719). (text: CR 7/24/2007 H8301)
 - 2007-07-25 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 387 - 26, 2 Present (Roll no. 719).(text: CR 7/24/2007 H8301)
+- 2007-07-26 — Received in the Senate and referred to the Committee on Environment and Public Works.